 Step 7: Restarting a rejected user story

-There will be times when your implementation is not good enough.
+There will be times when an implementation is not good enough.
 It may fall short in terms of usability, performance, or behavior.
 The good news is that our process works.
 Someone verified a feature you implemented and found issues with the implementation.

 When the time comes, you will find a user story in this state: